Augmented LRFS-based Filter: Holistic Tracking of Group Objects: System Model

 \subsection{The Objective of This Paper}

-After formulating the dynamics of these multiple targets and the measurements of the radar, the objectives of this paper are two-fold: \begin{itemize} \item The first is to simultaneously estimate the number of targets and the dynamic states of individual targets, which is in accordance with the objective of the traditional multi-target tracking (MTT) problem. \item The second is to estimate the number and structure of groups present among these targets, and, at the same time, infer the group attribute for individual targets. \end{itemize}
+After formulating the dynamics of these multiple objects and the measurements, the objectives of this paper are two-fold: \begin{itemize} \item The first is to simultaneously estimate the number of objects and the dynamic states of individual objects, which is in accordance with the objective of the traditional MOT problem. \item The second is to estimate the number and structure of groups present among these objects, and, at the same time, infer the group attribute for individual objects. \end{itemize}

-Since we have used the augmented LRFS $\mathsf{X}_{k}$ to completely capture all information of these targets, which includes the dynamic state, identity and group attribute of individual targets.
-Then, the objectives of this paper essentially equal to the calculation of the posterior multi-target PDF of $\mathsf{X}_{k}$ conditioned on the measurements at current time, $Z_k$.
-After denoting the posterior multi-target PDF as $\pi_k(\mathsf{X}_{k}|Z_{k})$, we can iteratively calculate it via the following multi-target Bayes filter,
+Since we have used the augmented LRFS $\mathsf{X}_{k}$ to completely capture all information of these objects, which includes the dynamic state, identity and group attribute of individual objects.
+Then, the objectives of this paper essentially equal to the calculation of the posterior multi-object PDF of $\mathsf{X}_{k}$ conditioned on the measurements at current time, $Z_k$.
+After denoting the posterior multi-object PDF as $\pi_k(\mathsf{X}_{k}|Z_{k})$, we can iteratively calculate it via the following multi-object Bayes filter,